somewhatlurker/8bs-resource-mods/readme.md

 1. `python new_ver.py res 731 732`
 2. `python make_eternal_exchange_event.py res 732`
 3. `python gen_delta_update.py res 731 732`

+### Cleanup
+You can cleanup the large full version files for older updates that are no longer needed.
+The earliest and latest versions are kept so you can still generate future updates, and can always revert back to the original version.

+1. `python delete_unneeded_full_res.py res `

 ### Automatically Creating Recommended Updates
 You can use `create_recommended_updates.py` to automate the process of generating the